nextbigsoundinc/imagely/README.md

 - `-b`, `--bg` (String) Background color.
 Defaults to transparent.
 - `-d`, `--json` (String) Filepath of a JSON file to preload.
 File contents will be accessible via `window.data` and available for any scripts in the source file to use.
 - `-l`, `--log` (Flag) If specified, the dimensions of the final image will be logged to the console as `width height`.
+- `--batch` (Flag) If specified, imagely will loop through the `--json` file as an array.
+Each iteration will be injected into the page as `window.data`.

 Examples
 --------